 All property photos

-Perched above one of San Francisco’s most picturesque and sought-after cul-de-sacs, the brick -paved Russian Hill Place, this sophisticated residence is a prime example of sleek organic architecture with a Mid-Century vibe in the midst of one of the City’s most renowned historic neighborhoods…
+Perched above one of San Francisco’s most picturesque and sought-after cul-de-sacs, the brick -paved Russian Hill Place, this sophisticated residence is a prime example of sleek organic architecture with a sophisticated International vibe in the midst of one of the City’s most renowned historic neighborhoods…

-This stunning residence is artfully crafted with the finest artisanal finishes seamlessly blending with a modernistic design sensibility.
+This stunningly light-filled residence is artfully crafted with the finest artisanal finishes seamlessly blending with a chic Mid-Century design sensibility.
 With the beautifully landscaped garden flawlessly framed by walls of glass, indoor and outdoor spaces flow beautifully together and the organic architectural style melds harmoniously into the surrounding greenery…

 - Rare, level, 2-car side by side garage with hot and cold water outlets and ample built-in storage